dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Lets look at one in particular to start, the 'up' perturbation for straight and outward bending contours.

 ![up-perturbation]
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 **fig. 8**
 The 'up' perturbation direction reveals an important difference between neurons with straight contours and neurons with outward curved contours.
+The line plot on the right indicates the response of the neuron (vertical axis) for each image type (horizontal axis).
-{: style="text-align: center"}
+{: style="text-align: center; font-size:11pt"}

 Again lets consider the pointwise nonlinear neuron.
 What happens to the output if we take a fixed point on the $$\Phi_{k}$$ axis and then perturb orthognally in the up direction?
 Nothing; as expected, the response is flat.
-However, the other neuron the curvature indicates a decrease in output, $$a_{k}$$, as we increase our perturbation in the $$\nu$$ direction.
+However, the neuron with outward curvature decreases its output, $$a_{k}$$, as we perturb "up" in the $$\nu$$ direction.
 We call this _response attenuation_.
 This means the neuron is selective against orthogonal perturbations away from its preferred stimulus.
 In other words, outward bending contours reveal that the target neuron’s output contains more information about how close the stimulus is to its MEI than straight contours.

 This is important if we consider what the "MEI" means.
-In artificial neural networks, we use the "MEI" to label the neuron.
+In both studies of artificial neural networks and biology, scientists use MEIs or something similar to label neurons and group them together.
-The biological analog for an "MEI" is the neuron’s receptive field, which neuroscientists also use to label or identify neurons.
+For example, if the MEI is a vertical edge, then we would label the neuron a "vertical edge detector".
+As we perturb an image away from the MEI axis, it will look less like the MEI and more like the image $$\nu$$.
-For linear and pointwise nonlinear neurons, we can perturb images along any direction that is orthogonal to the neuron’s preferred stimulus and the response will not change.
+For linear and pointwise nonlinear neurons, we can perturb images along any direction that is orthogonal to the neuron’s preferred stimulus as far as we want and the response will not change.
 However, for neurons with outward facing iso-response contour curvature, orthogonal perturbations will result in response attenuation.
 Therefore, the neuron outputs have a higher degree of correspondence to their preferred stimulus label, and thus their output carries more relevant information about the input.
 Another way to say all of this is to say that the outward curvature indicates increased _selectivity_, where the amount of selectivity is proportional to the amount of curvature.